"Intriguing ... a World War Two thriller in the grand old style, but with fresh new twists. I loved it."

 —Lee Child, New York Times bestselling author

-—Gayle Lynds, New York Times bestselling author of The Book of Spies
+-J.T.
+Ellison, New York Times bestselling author of WHEN SHADOWS FALL

 “The Zodiac Deception offers a fresh and wondrously original take on the old World War II tale.
 Gary Kriss's sterling debut mixes magic and mysticism with espionage and derring-do to create a perfect blend of what you'd have if Eye of the Needle met Stephen King on a lighter day.
 The story may not be true, but you'll wish it was and believe it too.
 Bold, refreshing, and downright terrific.”